hrithikM86/WIDS-UID66/README.md

    - Split data into test and train datasets.
    - Use logistic regression classifier, decision tree classifier, neural networks training dataset.
    - Calculate accuracy, precision, recall, F-1 score, and ROC_AUC on the test dataset and visualize it.
    - Plot confusion matrix using sklearn.
+   - Kindly refer to the documentation provided on Google to perform the above steps
 - Model Comparison : Compare models based on accuracy and ROC_AUC score and visualize it using seaborn